Undocumented economy to be brought into tax system

 ISLAMABAD: After assuming his charge, Federal Board of Revenue (FBR) Chairman Shabbar Zaidi in his maiden meeting issued instructions barring tax officers to attach bank accounts in order to restore confidence of the business community.

-Talking to reporters outside the Q Block (Finance Ministry), Shabbar Zaidi said that there were estimates of 30 to 40 percent undocumented economy and he would focus on bringing undocumented economy into the formal tax system.
+Talking to reporters outside Q Block (Finance Ministry) Shabbar Zaidi said that there were estimates of 30 to 40 percent undocumented economy and he would focus on bringing undocumented economy into formal tax system.

+He said that he wanted to give respect to taxpayers and wanted to bring more people into tax system.

 Earlier, in his first address to the FBR employees here at Board’s headquarters, he said the biggest challenges being faced by the tax machinery are achievement of revenue collection targets, broadening the tax base and removing trust deficit between taxpayers and the FBR.

-To a question on improving the image of the FBR, he said that the interaction between the taxpayers and tax officials create such kind of impressions which would be improved through automation and electronic systems.
+To a question on improving impression of the FBR, he said that the interaction between the taxpayers and tax officials create such kind of impressions which would be improved through automation and electronic systems.

 ISLAMABAD: After assuming his charge, Federal Board of Revenue (FBR) Chairman Shabbar Zaidi in his maiden meeting issued instructions barring tax officers to attach bank accounts in order to restore confidence of the business community.

-Talking to reporters outside the Q Block (Finance Ministry), Shabbar Zaidi said that there were estimates of 30 to 40 percent undocumented economy and he would focus on bringing undocumented economy into the formal tax system.
+Talking to reporters outside Q Block (Finance Ministry) Shabbar Zaidi said that there were estimates of 30 to 40 percent undocumented economy and he would focus on bringing undocumented economy into formal tax system.

+He said that he wanted to give respect to taxpayers and wanted to bring more people into tax system.

 Earlier, in his first address to the FBR employees here at Board’s headquarters, he said the biggest challenges being faced by the tax machinery are achievement of revenue collection targets, broadening the tax base and removing trust deficit between taxpayers and the FBR.

-To a question on improving the image of the FBR, he said that the interaction between the taxpayers and tax officials create such kind of impressions which would be improved through automation and electronic systems.
+To a question on improving impression of the FBR, he said that the interaction between the taxpayers and tax officials create such kind of impressions which would be improved through automation and electronic systems.